 in the medium and long term, the objective of the “VISION ZERO” remains the continuous reduction in the number of serious and fatal accidents, that is to say zero deaths, zero serious injuries.

-The signatories of the national charter VISION ZERO are: the Ministry of Social Security, the Ministry of Labor, Employment and Social and Solidarity Economy, the Ministry of Health, the Ministry of Sustainable Development and Infrastructure, the Ministry of Civil Service and Administrative Reform, the Ministry of the Interior, the national unions CGFP, LCGB and OGBL as well as the initiators of the charter, the Accident Insurance Association (AAA), UEL and INDR.
+The signatories of the national charter VISION ZERO are: the Ministry of Social Security, the Ministry of Labor, Employment and Social and Solidarity Economy, the Ministry of Health, the Ministry of Sustainable Development and Infrastructure, the Ministry of Civil Service and Administrative Reform, the Ministry of the Interior, the national unions CGFP, LCGB and OGBL as well as the initiators of the charter, the AAA, UEL and INDR.
 Companies can engage individually in the national VISION ZERO strategy and introduce an action plan.
 A customisable space is available to them.

 Commute, let's make it safe!